-• AASB 2017-1 Amendments to Australian Accounting Standards - Transfers of Investment Property, Annual Improvements 2014-2016 Cycle and Other Amendments.
+AASB 2018-1 Amendments to Australian Accounting Standards - Annual Improvements 2015-2017 Cycle.

-The adoption of these amendments did not have any impact on the amounts recognised in prior periods and will also not affect the current or future periods.
+The company had to change its accounting policies following the adoption of AASB 9.
+However these amendments did not have any impact on the amounts recognised in prior years and are not expected to significantly affect the current or future years.